alfonsora6/alfonsora6-website/src/pages/about-me.md

 ### Educational Content on YouTube 📹

 Many of them were especially interested in frontend and wanted to better understand and master CSS.
-Therefore, I started creating small videos that I uploaded to my <a href="https://www.youtube.com/@efeeledev" target="_blank" rel="noopener noreferrer">YouTube channel</a> privately so they could consult them when needed.
+Therefore, I started creating small videos that I uploaded to mytely so they could consult them when needed.

 In 2024, I recorded some <a href="https://www.frontendmentor.io/" target="_blank" rel="noopener noreferrer">FrontEndMentor</a> challenges with better quality and published them on my channel.
 Currently, I share these resources with people I know who are interested in the topic and want to learn by watching how it's put into practice.